Introduction to Pumas

 No stratification.

-which you can also convert to a DataFrame
+You can also convert the Bootstrap inference results to a DataFrame

 with coeftable